Sin City Baby!!!

 Las Vegas has one of the most extravagant nightlife scenes in the world.
 Posh super clubs, world-famous DJs, special guest appearances, the chance to see your favorite celebrity, and VIP treatment are just part of the allure.
 Add in an abundance of smaller lounges or bars catering to every genre of music and it’s apparent that the city has something for everyone.

 Las Vegas has some of the best places to eat in the world.
 With an almost endless supply of restaurants, buffets, and cafes, you’ll be sure to find something that you like day or night.
 Many world-renowned chefs have restaurants all over the city, especially in the casinos.
 You can also find restaurants offering international cuisines from all over the world as well as many regions of the United States.
-The only slightly disappointing part is the fact that there aren’t any dishes that are uniquely Las Vegas.
+The only slightly disappointing part is the fact that there aren’t any dishes that are unique to the city.
 You’re not going to say, “I can’t wait to get to Las Vegas to try…”